Frequently Asked Questions

 Does Vision Forward have personal care assistants?

-No, Vision Forward does not provide personal care assistants, but IndependenceFirst, a local nonprofit, does provide these services.
-IndependenceFirst provides personal assistance support services to persons with disabilities so they can continue living in their homes rather than an institution.
+No, Vision Forward does not provide personal care assistants, but local nonprofit IndependenceFirst provides personal assistance support services to persons with disabilities so they can continue living in their homes rather than an institution.
 For more information on these services visit IndependenceFirst or call 414-226-8341.

 Does Vision Forward provide grocery shopping services?